phillipclapham/neuroweaver/README.md

 Through this living integration, the framework demonstrates its nature as a dynamic system where movement creates the conditions for extraordinary development while maintaining natural elegance and joy.
 Each practice session becomes an opportunity for evolution, each fear engagement opens new territories, and play maintains the vital spirit that enables continuous growth.

-💫 **Novel Insight**: The framework reveals itself not as a static methodology but as a living dance between structure and spontaneity, where movement, fear, and play combine to create conditions for development that transcends ordinary limitations while remaining true to natural patterns.
+💫 **Novel Insight**: The framework reveals itself not as a static methodology but as a living dance between structure and spontaneity, where movement, stillness, fear, and play combine to create conditions for development that transcends ordinary limitations while remaining true to natural patterns.

 This living motion creates conditions where extraordinary capabilities emerge naturally while maintaining the framework's essential elegance and playful spirit.
 Through continuous movement, fear transforms into fuel for growth, understanding deepens organically, and evolution becomes a natural state - a perfect demonstration of the framework's principles in action.